devenjarvis/terrabox/README.md

 Right now I'm working on getting the docs in order.
 Give the repo a star and check back shortly for better information on what the project is and how to build, run, and/or contribute to it.

+## Setup Raspberry Pi
+This project assumes, and has only been tested with, a 4GB Raspberry Pi 4.
+Any other version of pi is untested and comes with no guarantees or support expectations.
+Furthermore, this project expects your Raspberry Pi 4 to be running a 64bit version of Ubuntu.
+Please reference the following instructions for proper setup:

+TBD

+## Install Realsense lib
+Once Ubuntu is setup on your Raspberry Pi and you are able to access it, we need to install the Realsense lib on your Pi.
+To do so follow these instructions:

+TBD

+## Install Godot
+Now that the realsense lib has been successfully installed on your system we want to install the Godot game engine so we can run, test, and build Terrabox.
+You can setup Godot with the following instructions:

+TBD

 ## Pull down and setup this project
 `git clone https://github.com/devenjarvis/terrabox.git`
 `cd terrabox`